-Venkat Viswanathan is an assistant professor in the Department of Mechanical Engineering at Carnegie Mellon University.
+Venkat Viswanathan is an associate professor in the Department of Mechanical Engineering at Carnegie Mellon University.
 Viswanathan’s research focus is on identifying the scientific principles governing material design, inorganic, organic, and biomaterials, for novel energy conversion and storage routes.
 The material design is carried out through a suite of computational methods being developed in his group, and validated by experiments.
 Some key research thrusts include identifying principles of electrolytes design (organic material) that can tune electrode catalysis, identification of new anode, cathode (inorganic materials), and electrolyte materials for next generation batteries, and new electrocatalysts (inorganic) and biomaterials for energy storage and separation applications.
 In addition to material design, his group is involved in several cross-cutting areas such as battery controls, electric vehicle security, and GPU accelerated computing.

 Energy Density in Batteries: Accelerating the Timeline